m-marini/scalarl/docs/TraceDenseLayer.md

 # Trace Dense Layer

-The layer implement a full connected nural network layer base on eligible trace to update the layer parameters.
+The layer implement a full connected neural network layer base on eligible trace to update the layer parameters.

 ## Forward propagation